aboeglin/react-router-v4-transition/README.md

 The app will be running at localhost:8080, the build command watches for changes in case you want to play with it, the sources are located in src/example.

-In the next update:
-- maybe emit transition state changes to the parent of TransitionSwitch via props ?
-In order to sync transition with other parts.